-Since available therapies do not interrupt the VOC episode, opioid narcotics are generally prescribed to treat the pain until the VOC runs its natural course.
+Since available therapies do not address the underlying pathophysiology of an ongoing VOC episode, supportive care with opioid narcotics and hydration remain the current standard of care for VOC until the event runs its natural course.
+Pain management often starts with oral medications taken at home at the onset of pain.
+However, if the pain is not relieved, or if it progresses, patients typically seek medical attention in a clinic setting or emergency department.
+Pain that is not controlled in these settings typically requires hospitalization for more potent pain medications, typically administered intravenously.
+The patient must stay in the hospital to receive these intravenous pain medications and fluids until the VOC resolves and the pain subsides.
 Use of narcotics can lead to tissue or organ damage and resulting complications and morbidities, prolonged hospital stays and associated continuation of pain and suffering.
 Treatment of pain with IV narcotics and management of VOC-related complications typically require hospital stays ranging from a few days to a few weeks, with an average length of stay of approximately six days.
+Other supportive measures during hospitalization include supplemental oxygen and treatment of any concurrent infections or other conditions.